johnandersen777/johnandersen777.github.io/content/about.md

 I would like to become a Principle Engineer ;)

-I've got sort of a research project I'm trying to actively implement through involvement in efforts such as InnerSource, CI/CD, and Supply Chain Security.
+I've got sort of a art project I'm trying to actively implement through involvement in efforts such as InnerSource, CI/CD, and Supply Chain Security.
 It's the pursuit of code that will write and maintain itself based off of a standard description of architecture, a universal blueprint.
-The universal blueprint is universal because it's intutive enough that anyone can begin using it quickly after the correct way of communicating to that individual is established via some communication method (spoken lanaguage, visual of some kind, text, etc.).
+The open architecture is universal because it's intutive enough that anyone can begin using it quickly after the correct way of communicating to that individual is established via some communication method (spoken lanaguage, visual of some kind, text, etc.).
 This universal blueprint is an abstraction layer between